-LA Marathon Information for Runners
+Information for Runners

-Runners are entitled to a free Michelob Ultra at the Beer Garden from 10 a.m. - 2 p.m. and a free massage in the Massage Tent on...
-Ocean, just south of Broadway.Continue to 6 of 9 below.
+Runners will be treated to a free Michelob Ultra at the Beer Garden from 10 a.m. to 2 p.m. and a free massage in the Massage Tent on Ocean Boulevard, just south of Broadway.

 Parking, Transportation, and Hotels for Runners

-Specific information will be sent to registrants, and there will be limited participant parking available at Dodger Stadium, but no return shuttle.
-Runners can be dropped off at Dodger Stadium before the race.The Golden State Gate is the only gate that will be open for parking and drop off.
+Alternatively, runners can be dropped off at Dodger Stadium before the race.The Golden State Gate is the only gate that will be open for parking and drop off.
 Cars parked at Dodger Stadium can be retrieved until 8 p.m. via the Sunset or Golden State Gates, or on Monday after 7 a.m. via the Sunset Gate.

-Runners at Official LA Marathon Hotels in Downtown LA or Beverly Hills will receive wristbands for shuttles to Dodger Stadium and returning from Santa Monica.
+Runners staying at official LA Marathon hotels in Downtown LA or Beverly Hills will receive wristbands for shuttles to Dodger Stadium and returning from Santa Monica.
 If you're planning on taking advantage of the hotel shuttle, make sure you choose a downtown hotel.
 There is a morning shuttle from Union Station for people who want to take public transportation.
 The Metro provides a free shuttle to the Expo Line Metro Station in Culver City after the race.

-There are City Block Parties set up at locations where spectators can watch the Marathon runners pass by.
+There are City Block Parties set up at locations where spectators can watch the marathon runners pass by.
 Food and entertainment, as well as the all-important portable toilets, will be available at these locations.

-There aren't any Metro Stations near the start or end of the race, but spectators can take the Gold Line to Chinatown or Union Station to watch the race through Downtown LA, or the Red Line to Hollywood and Vine or Hollywood and Highland to watch the race through Hollywood.
+There aren't any Metro Stations near the start or end of the race, but spectators can take the Gold Line to Chinatown or Union Station to watch the race pass through Downtown LA, or the Red Line to Hollywood and Vine or Hollywood and Highland to watch the race in Hollywood.

-In order to avoid delays in traffic on marathon day, be sure to check out specific street closures and times for individual streets on the LA Marathon route.
-Keep in mind that some freeway ramps will also be closed on marathon day, so you'll have to plan alternative routes, especially around downtown and northern Los Angeles.
+In order to avoid getting caught in traffic on marathon day, be sure to check out specific street closures and times along the route.
+Keep in mind that some freeway ramps will also be closed, so you'll have to plan alternative routes, especially around downtown and northern Los Angeles.
 If you plan to use public transit, you'll also want to make sure you check the LADOT LA Marathon schedules before you head out for the day.
 Keep in mind that rideshares like Uber and Lyft will likely cost more on marathon day.